goforj/execx/README.md

 ### <a id="outputbytes"></a>OutputBytes

-OutputBytes executes the command and returns stdout bytes.
+OutputBytes executes the command and returns stdout bytes and any error.

 ```go
 out, _ := execx.Command("go", "env", "GOOS").OutputBytes()